allynt/django-singleton2/README.md

 ```

 and add the following to "~/.bashrc":

 ```
 export PATH="$HOME/.pyenv/bin:$PATH"
 eval "$(pyenv init -)"
 eval "$(pyenv virtualenv-init -)"
 ```

 Reload the shell and install your favorite versions of python.
-Then instruct pyenv which version to use in the repository; I'm using 3.10.0 at the time of writing.
+Then instruct pyenv which version to use in the repository; I'm using "3.10.0" at the time of writing.

 `pyenv local 3.10.0`

 This should create a "django-singleton/.python-version" file.

-#### poetry
+### poetry

 Python package managment is hard.
 There is also no one standard way of doing it.
-Like most developers, I started with pip and migrated to pipenv and toyed with piptools and embraced poetry.
+Like most developers, I started with **pip** and migrated to **pipenv** and toyed with **piptools** and embraced **poetry**.
 Poetry handles virtual environments and package dependency management as well as building and publishing code.
 To install it simply run:

 ```
 curl -sSL https://install.python-poetry.org | python3 -